Unified-modal Salient Object Detection via Adaptive Prompt Learning: Experiments

-\textbf{Effectiveness of SPG.} We also remove the SPG block directly from the full model, which means that the RGB or auxiliary modality features of the other stream are directly summed into the intrinsic RGB stream as inputs to the following components.
-The results in the third row (i.e., $w/o$ SPG) of Table~\ref{tab:ablation} verify the positive effect of the SPG block.
-Compared with UniSOD, the performance drops by an average of 3.5\%, 4.0\%, 5.9\%, and 49.9\% in the four metrics (${E_\xi }$, ${S_m }$, ${F_\beta ^\omega}$, and $MAE$) respectively.
-It is worth noting that its performance is also inferior to that of the pre-trained model that uses only visible image as input, especially on the multi-modal tasks.
-This is mainly because the additional input stream without prompt learning breaks the structure of the pre-trained model, leading to performance degradation.
 Fig.~\ref{fig::visual} further vividly illustrates the visualization of the input features ($f_r^4$ and $f_a^4$) and output features ($P^4$) of the SPG block.
-For single-modal input, the SPG block enhances the representation of input features through refinement, such as object boundaries and highlights, which prompts the pre-trained model to distinguish foreground regions more accurately, as shown in the first row of Fig.~\ref{fig::visual}.
-For multi-modal inputs, the SPG block exploits the complementary benefits of the two modalities to drive the pre-trained model to deal with challenging scenes, such as depth ambiguity (second row), and low illumination (third row).
+For single-modal input, the SPG block enhances the representation of input features through refinement, such as object boundaries and highlights, which prompts the pre-trained model to distinguish foreground regions more accurately, as shown in the first and second rows of Fig.~\ref{fig::visual}.
+For multi-modal inputs, the SPG block exploits the complementary benefits of the two modalities to drive the pre-trained model to deal with challenging scenes, such as auxiliary modality failure (i.e., third and fifth rows) and RGB modality being disturbed (i.e., forth and sixth rows).

-\textbf{Effectiveness of prompt learning.} In order to observe the effectiveness of prompt learning, we fine-tune the entire model that contains the pre-trained model and prompts, with results shown in the fourth row (i.e., 'Full fine-tuning') of Table~\ref{tab:ablation}.
-It can be found that with more training parameters its performance is comparable to that of our UniSOD on the single-modal SOD task, but inferior to our UniSOD on the multi-modal SOD tasks.
-This is mainly because plenty of parameters require more training data to learn them well, while the amount of multi-modal SOD data is limited.
-In addition, we perform the experiment to insert prompts into the input space through concatenation, denoted as 'Prompt-concat' in Table~\ref{tab:ablation}.
-The results show that the summation used by UniSOD has a better performance overall.
+\textbf{Effectiveness of prompt learning.} In order to observe the effectiveness of prompt learning, we fine-tune the entire model that contains the pre-trained model and the SPG block, with results shown in the fourth row (i.e., 'Full fine-tuning') of Table~\ref{tab:ablation}.
+It can be found that its performance is inferior to our UniSOD despite having more learnable parameters.
+This is mainly because plenty of parameters require more training data to learn them well.
+On the other hand, full fine-tuning breaks the well learned prior knowledge of the pre-trained model.

+\textbf{Effectiveness of Transformer Layers.} Since the blended input with the appended modality-aware prompts mainly interacts in the transformer encoder, we verify the effect of the transformer encoder layers on our UniSOD.
+Fig.~\ref{fig::layer} illustrates the ${F_\beta ^\omega}$ performance variation of UniSOD on both single-modal and multi-modal representative datasets.
+As the number of layers increases, the modality-aware prompts can interact with the inherent input more adequately to adapt the pre-trained model better to the corresponding task.
+However, when the number of layers exceeds 4, the performance shows a decreasing trend.
+This is mainly because more layers result in a larger number of parameters, but the limited training data makes it difficult to fit.
+Therefore, we adopt a 4-layer transformer encoder setting here.